moka-guys/mokabed/Bedmaker/Pan5320/Pan5320_Logfile.md

 ## trimming

-trimmed GREM1 gene as in exomedetph bed file
+trimmed GREM1 gene as in exomedepth bed file

+## testing

+Generated bed file was tested with ED_cnv_calling_v1.6.0 and the app completed without errors